adjust/corona_sdk/README.md

 end
 ```

 Having added these calls, if the deeplink that opened your app contains any reattribution parameters, our SDK will pass that information to the backend, which will decide whether the user is going to be reattributed or not.
-As already mentioned, if a user gets reattributed, an attribution callback (if implemented) will be triggered with the new attribution value, and you will have this information in your app as well.
+As already mentioned, if a user gets reattributed, an attribution callback (if implemented) will be triggered with the new attribution value, and you will have this information in your app, as well.

 ## <a id="license"></a>License